Probably Approximately Correct Greedy Maximization with Efficient Bounds on Information Gain for Sensor Selection: Introduction

 In this paper, we present a new algorithm called \emph{probably approximately correct greedy maximization}.
 Rather than assuming access to $F$ itself, we assume access only to confidence bounds on $F$.
 In particular, we assume that these bounds are cheaper to compute than $F$ and are \emph{anytime}, i.e., we can tighten them by spending more computation time, e.g., by generating additional samples.
 Inspired by lazy greedy maximization, our method uses confidence bounds to prune elements, thereby avoiding the need to further tighten their bounds.
 Furthermore, we provide a PAC analysis that shows that, with high probability, our method returns an approximately optimal set.

 Given an unbiased estimator of $F$, it is possible to use concentration inequalities like Hoeffding's inequality to obtain the confidence bounds needed by PAC greedy maximization.
-Unfortunately, many applications, such as sensor placement and decision tree induction require information-theoretic definitions of $F$ such as information gain that depend on computing entropy over posterior beliefs, which are impossible to estimate in unbiased way \cite{Paninski}.
-The absence of an unbiased estimator makes it hard to obtain computationally \emph{cheap} confidence bounds on conditional entropy \cite{IGestimates,racing}.
+Unfortunately, many applications, such as sensor placement and decision tree induction, require information-theoretic definitions of $F$ such as information gain.
+These definitions depend on computing entropy over posterior beliefs, which are impossible to estimate in unbiased way \cite{Paninski}.
+The absence of an unbiased estimator renders Hoeffding's inequality inapplicable and makes it hard to obtain computationally \emph{cheap} confidence bounds on conditional entropy \cite{IGestimates,racing}.
 Therefore, in this paper, we propose novel, cheap confidence bounds on conditional entropy.

 Finally, we apply PAC greedy maximization with these new confidence bounds to a real-life dataset collected by agents controlling a multi-camera tracking system employed in a shopping mall.
 Our empirical results demonstrate that our approach performs comparably to greedy and lazier greedy maximization, but at a fraction of the computational cost, leading to much better scalability.